eSHIFT-HISPGeneva/OneHealth-AMR/docs/logicalmodel-ods.md

 * A certain 'cleanup' of source system data is assumed as part of the preliminary ETL (extract, transform, load) process for inserting data into the domain ODS's.
 * Common metadata lookup lists (pathogens, antimcrobials) were used across the ODS domains to support One Health veiws.
 ## The ODS Data Model
+### What are we tracking?
 DHIS2's tracker system is designed so one can define entity types (e.g. human), to create an instance of that type (e.g. a specific person with certain attributes), and to enrol that instance in one or more programs.
-A program (e.g. Childhood Immunisation Program) consists of a series of events with each event (e.g. a vaccination visit) designed to capture a cetain set of data items (e.g. the type of vaccine administered).
+A program (e.g. Childhood Immunisation Program) consists of a series of events, with each event (e.g. a vaccination visit) designed to capture a cetain set of data items (e.g. the type of vaccine administered).

-For the AMR One Health Platform, a key question is that needed answering was _what are we tracking?_ A person?
+For the AMR One Health Platform, a key question to answer is _what are we tracking?_ A person?
 An Animal?
 A sample?
+All of these?

-In order to support cross-domian views of AMR activity, the development team agreed that the entity type to track is a specific sample of a pathogen.
+To support cross-domian views of AMR activity, the development team agreed that a generic entity type to track is a pathogen sample.
+A sample is the core of the laboratory testing environment for AMR, and many of the historical human AMR data sets that the team have reviewed only have test results against a sample ID, with no patient data accessible in a digital format.
+###